feel-co/hjem/docs/inputs/index.md

 #### Using Hjem To Install Packages {#installing-packages}

 Hjem exposes an experimental interface for managing packages of individual users.
-At its core, `hjem.users.<name>.packages` is identical to `users.users.<name>.packages` as found in Nixpkgs.
-In fact, to avoid creating additional environments Hjem maps your `hjem.users.<name>.packages` to `users.users.<name>.packages`.
+At its core, `hjem.users.<username>.packages` is identical to `users.users.<username>.packages` as found in Nixpkgs.
+In fact, to avoid creating additional environments Hjem maps your `hjem.users.<username>.packages` to `users.users.<username>.packages`.
 This is provided as a convenient alias to manage users in one place, but **this may be subject to change!**.
 Please report any issues.